 Answer: Most of our students are newly DPD graduated students.
 With that being said, there is much benefit to enrolling in our program with your RD.
 The training that you get with the RD internship does prepare you a bit better to be a more focused student so you get more out of graduate school.
 Secondly, you will have more opportunities as an RD than students without the RD for liability reasons.
 Finally, if you plan on getting your CSSD, you will be on track much faster and smoother by coming into the program with the RD.

-For example, in order to receive your CSSD, you need to have been an RD for 2 years and completed 1500 hours of sport nutrition work before you sit for the CSSD exam.
-Through our program, you will receive 1200 of those hours.
-There will be a shorter time span between finishing the program and the CSSD exam so that you will be able to retain the information better.
+For example, in order to receive your CSSD, you need to have been an RD for 2 years and completed 2000 hours of sport nutrition work before you sit for the CSSD exam.
+Through our program, you will receive 300 of those hours.
+If you do any work in sport nutrition such as volunteering or completing time over and beyond what is required for an internship, those hours may apply towards the CSSD.
+There will also be a shorter time span between finishing the program and the CSSD exam so that you will be able to retain the information better.
 If you come in with the DPD, then you still have a year to do your internship (assuming that you get matched for a spot right after graduation), and then another 2 years to get practical work as an RD.
-You have 5 years from the time you leave the program to the time you sit for the exam-otherwise you will lose the 1200 hour transfer that you accumulated in our program.
-Remember that you still need an extra 300 hours to bring the total to 1500 hours.
+You have 5 years from the time you leave the program to the time you sit for the exam-otherwise you will lose the 300 hour transfer that you accumulated in our program.
+Remember that you still need an extra 1700 hours to bring the total to 2000 hours.
 By the time you will be sitting for your CSSD exam, several years will have passed.
+You can read more about the requirements for the CSSD here.

 Question: How fast can I finish the program?
 I'm planning on finishing in 1-1.5 years tops.

 Answer: Time is money and we understand that graduate school is costly.
 However, when making such a substantial investment, it is important to get the most out of your education and sometimes this requires time.
 Time to think, time to plan and time to carry out a thoughtful research project.
 The program is set up to be completed within 2 years time.
 We recommend this full time to gain maximum experience.
-It is possible to complete the program within 1.5 years but you would most likely need to take the comp exam for your capstone experience to be realistic.
-In addition, you'd probably need to take on more than a full time load in various semesters, which is not recommended if you want to absorb the material.
+It is possible to complete the program within 1.5 years but you would most likely need to take the comp exam for your capstone experience to be realistic OR obtain internship/research hours over the summer.
+In addition, you'd probably need to take on more than a full-time load in various semesters, which is not recommended if you want to absorb the material.
+However, it HAS been done with special approval in the past.

 Question: I live in Denver/Pueblo and I will be commuting to UCCS.
 Have you ever had students who have done this successfully?